hanruihua/ir-sim/doc/source/usage/configure_dynamic_random_env.md

 - For the `rvo` behavior, set the `wander` to `True` to enable the random movement of the obstacles when they reach the goal position.
 And the `rvo` behavior is used to avoid the collision among obstacles. `range_low` and `range_high` are the lower and upper bounds of the random distribution of the goal position of the obstacles.

-- The `distribution` parameter is used to set the random distribution of the obstacles in a certain area.
+- The `distribution` parameter with name `random` is used to set the random distribution of the obstacles in a certain area.
 The `range_low` and `range_high` are the lower and upper bounds of the random distribution of the initial position of the obstacles.

 - The `shape` parameter is used to set the random shape of the obstacles by setting the `random_shape` to `True`.
   - For circular obstacles, the `radius` will be randomly generated within `radius_range`.